-Best Fitness Tracker Review – Top 5 Fittest List for Mar.
-2017
+Best Fitness Tracker Review – Top 5 Fittest List for March, 2023 with Buying Guide

 There are those who can’t live without their Fitbit.
 Others turn up their noses at the idea of fitness trackers, saying they’re unnecessary toys or status symbols intended more to call attention to the wearer than to provide an important benefit.

 Whichever camp you fall into, facts clearly show that wearable tech is a huge and growing market.
 Just in the first quarter of 2016 alone, nearly 20 million fitness trackers and smartwatches were shipped to vendors – almost 70% more than in the first quarter of 2015.
 And the bulk of those devices were fitness trackers, with market giant Fitbit leading the way.

 Smartwatches are coming on quickly, though, despite the somewhat-disappointing launch of the Apple watch.
 The ability of some modern, high-end wearables to perform most of a phone’s function is certainly appealing to many consumers, but it may be some time before less-expensive, simpler fitness trackers are relegated to a back seat.

 For that reason we’ll be concentrating on fitness trackers in our Groom+Style reviews, although you’ll soon see that many of the latest models can do much more than just tell you how far you’ve run and how many calories you’ve burned.

 The basics of all fitness trackers are pretty much the same.

 They use something called an accelerometer to measure your steps and movements to compute the distance you’ve covered and calories you’ve consumed, with some also keeping track of metrics like your temperature and perspiration levels.
 The majority of trackers can sync with your phone or other device to read out or store the information that’s collected.